stanleybak/hylaa/README.md

 ### Input Format ###

 Hylaa takes input python objects describing the hybrid automaton.
 One way to make these files is manually.
-However, there is also a Hyst[1] printer available, which allows one to convert SpaceEx models to the Hylaa input format.
-You can then also use the hypy[2] library to script together multiple runs of Hyst+Hylaa.
+However, there is also a Hyst [1] printer available, which allows one to convert SpaceEx models to the Hylaa input format.
+You can then also use the hypy [2] library to script together multiple runs of Hyst+Hylaa.

-With this approach, you can create models in the SpaceEx[3] format using the SpaceEx model editor and convert the .xml and .cfg files SpaceEx would use into a runnable Hylaa .py file.
-Many of the examples included with Hylaa were initially created with this approach (some of the settings may have been adjusted after generating the model).
-An example SpaceEx file you can try converting is in the `examples/damped_oscillator` folder (osc_spaceex.xml and osc_spaceex.cfg).
+With this approach, you can create models in the SpaceEx [3] format using the SpaceEx model editor and convert the `.xml` and `.cfg` files SpaceEx would use into a runnable Hylaa python file.
+Many of the examples included with Hylaa were initially created with this approach, with some of the settings adjusted after generating the model.
+An example SpaceEx file you can try converting is in the `examples/damped_oscillator` folder (`osc_spaceex.xml` and `osc_spaceex.cfg`).

 The Hylaa printer is included in version 1.4 of Hyst, which also includes hypy: https://github.com/stanleybak/hyst/releases/tag/v1.4